 I know people in my course are cheating.
 Who should I report my concerns to?

 If you have evidence people in your course are cheating, you should inform your school or university.
 Depending on the circumstances, you may want to raise your concerns with your unit coordinator or lecturer first or you may wish to make a complaint via more formal channels.
 Your institution’s learning management system (LMS), student handbook or website is a good place to find information.
+You can also report suspected illegal cheating websites directly to TEQSA using our online form.

 Can cheating impact my future career?